Falkenbergs FF

 Falkenbergs Fotbollsförening, also known simply as Falkenbergs FF, Falkenberg or (especially locally) FFF, is a Swedish football club based in Falkenberg.
 Formed on 3 January 1928, the club plays in the second highest Swedish league, Superettan.
 Falkenberg are affiliated with Hallands Fotbollförbund.

 History

 A chart showing the progress of Falkenbergs FF through the Swedish football league system.
 The different shades of gray represent league divisions.

 During the first thirty seasons of Falkenbergs FF, the club spent most of its time in Division 3.
 In the early years, the club also played bandy and handball.

 In the early seventies (1973 and 1974), FFF were in Division 6.
 However, they would then start ascending in the Swedish league system, earning two consecutive promotions in 1986 to Division 2 and in 1987 to Division 1, which was then the second tier of Swedish football.
 The following season in 1988, Falkenberg played their first season in the second division.

+Falkenberg playing against AIK in the 2014 Allsvenskan.